imguangyu/FedPerfix/README.md

 ### Option 1.
 Create your own split

 1. Change the settings in `dataset/generate_{$DATASET_NAME}.py`
-2. `python generate_cifar100.py noniid - dir # for practical noniid and unbalanced scenario`
+2. `python generate_cifar100.py noniid - dir # for practical noniid and unbalanced scenario` (It may take a while to split the data)

 ### Option 2.
 Use our split